 Air safety investigators believe that Vulović’s position within the aircraft at the time of the explosion helped her survive the fall.
 She was in the rear of the plane with a food cart when the fuselage broke apart.

 While many other passengers were sucked out of the plane after the explosion, Vulović became pinned by the cart.
 The small section she was in fell to the ground on a heavily wooded, snow-covered hillside.

 Vulović’s doctors concurred with the air investigators and added their own conclusions.
 They claimed that the very thing that almost kept Vulović from being a flight attendant is what ultimately saved her life.
 Her physicians believe her low blood pressure kept her heart from bursting on impact with the mountainside.

-Due to her amnesia, Vesna Vulović had no memory of the crash or the explosion, and was left with the same love of flying and sense of adventure she’d had beforehand.
+Due to her amnesia, Vesna Vulović had no memory of the crash or the explosion and was left with the same love of flying and sense of adventure she had beforehand.
 She remained an avid flyer and died in 2016 at the age of 66.

-Next, check out Juliane Koepcke, who survived an extreme fall and then an 11 day trek through the jungle.
-Then, read about Charles Joughin, the baker on the Titanic, who survived the frigid waters that night through interesting means.
+After learning about Vesna Vulović and her record-breaking fall from the sky, check out Juliane Koepcke, who survived an extreme fall and then an 11-day trek through the jungle.
+Then, read about Charles Joughin, the baker on the Titanic who survived the frigid waters that night through interesting means.